DanaePlays/MMM2023/writing/part1-todo.md

 - script the rowboat to take the player through the waterfall
 > for now rowboat-door trick - Danae

+- forgreet + dialogue for smugglers when PC returns to cave

 We need...
 - Decaying variants of appropriate flora and fauna assets.